An Inconvenient Truth...Or Convenient Fiction?

-An Inconvenient Truth...Or Convenient Fiction? is an American documentary film by Steven F. Hayward, a resident scholar at the conservative think tank American Enterprise Institute, who set out to address what he saw as inconsistencies in the film An Inconvenient Truth.
+An Inconvenient Truth...Or Convenient Fiction? is an American documentary film by Steven F. Hayward, produced by the Pacific Research Institute, and filmed at The Heritage Foundation in Washington, D.C.
+It was released on April 12, 2007.
+The film seeks to address inconsistencies in the film An Inconvenient Truth, which was released the year before, in 2006.

 Synopsis

 The fifty-minute movie was described as a "point-by-point PowerPoint rebuttal" of the Al Gore film An Inconvenient Truth.
-In his presentation, Hayward agrees with many of the points and issues covered by the Gore film, but shares how certain information may have been slanted by what he terms "global warming extremists," in order to create a darker image of the future.
+In his presentation, Hayward agrees with many of the points and issues covered in the Gore film, but shares how certain information may have been slanted by what he terms "global warming extremists," in order to create a darker image of the future.
 According to Hayward, "I agree that we’re warming, and I agree that we’re playing a role in it.
 What I disagree with is [Gore's] overall pessimism."

-Background
+Production

-The film, produced by the Pacific Research Institute and filmed at the Heritage Foundation, disputes many of the claims in the film An Inconvenient Truth, arguing that it goes too far in predictions of doom.
+The film was produced by the Pacific Research Institute and filmed at The Heritage Foundation in Washington, D.C.
+It disputes many of the claims in the film An Inconvenient Truth, arguing that it goes too far in predictions of doom.

 Reception

-In their review of the film sharing the inconsistencies of actual events when compared to the predictions of the Gore film, The American Spectator referred to the film as "a dose of reality."
+In their review of the film, which they describe as showing inconsistencies of actual events when compared to the predictions of the Gore film, The American Spectator referred to the film as "a dose of reality."